theseus-os/Theseus/osdi20ae/heap_microbenchmarks/README.md

 In the subfolders **/unsafe**, **/partially_safe** and **/safe** we have provided pre-built images of 3 configurations of Theseus on which we ran these benchmarks.
 More information is given below of how to compile and run the different versions.

 ## Running the Benchmarks
-To run all three versions of Theseus and obtain results forboth benchmarks, run **script.sh**.
+To run all three versions of Theseus and obtain results for both benchmarks, run **script.sh**.
 `./script.sh`
 A table with the mean and standard deviation for each benchmark will be printed out at the end.